sgoel97/blog/content/blog/san-francisco/index.md

 [Rough Draft]

+Welcome to Samarth's guide on what to do, places to see, and good restaurants to eat while in or near San Fransisco!

+San Francisco is one of my all-time favorite cities.
+When I first moved to the area, I saw it as a fun place to visit, but it wasn't until I ventured beyond downtown and started exploring the west side of the city that I truly fell in love with it.
+In my opinion, San Francisco excels in two areas: food and nature.
+If you're a fan of these two things like I am, then you're sure to fall in love with this city too.

+One of the things I love most about San Francisco is the variety of memorable places to visit.
+Whether you're a newcomer to the area or a seasoned veteran, there's always something new and exciting to discover.
+Below are a few of my top recommendations for anyone looking to explore the city.

+If you have any ideas of suggestions on places to add, feel free to email me at sgoel9@berkeley.edu.

+## Places to Visit

-### The Obvious
+### "Touristy" Destinations

+- Fisherman's Wharf
   - Pier 39
+  - Ghirardheli Square
+- SF Chinatown
 - Ferry Building
 - Palace of Fine Arts
+- Yerba Buena Gardens
+- Salesforce Park
+- Coit Tower
 - Union Square
 - Golden Gate Park
   - Strawberry Hill
   - Dutch Windmills
+  - California Academy of Sciences
+  - Conservatory of Flowers

-### More of My Favorite Spots
+### Some of My Favorite Spots

 - Stonestown Galleria
+- Golden Gate Park
   - De Young Museum
+  - Japanese Tea Garden
 - Ocean Beach
 - Fort Mason
 - Sutro Baths
+- Sutro Heights
+- Presidio
+- The Spark
 - Lands End Lookout

-### Restaurants

-Some restaurants I highly reccomend!
+- Dolores Park
+- Marin Headlands

-- Bodega SF
+- SFMOMA

+## Places to Eat

+#### Price: $

+- [Chinatown] Capital restaurant

+#### Price: $$

-- Lokma
+- [Richmond District] Lokma
-- Acquerello
-- JiJime
+- [Richmond District] JiJime
-- Kura sushi
+- [Japantown] Kura sushi
-- Surisan
+- [Fisherman's Wharf] Surisan

+#### Price: $$$

+- [FiDi] Happy Lamb Hot Pot
-- Mourad
+- [FiDi] Bodega SF

+#### Price: $$$$

-- Empress by Boon
+- [Chinatown] Empress by Boon
+- [Nob Hill] Acquerello
+- [Japantown] An Sushi

-## Personal Hitlist
+## My Hitlist

 ### Places

 - Legion of Honor Museum
+- China Beach
+- Baker Beach
+- Black Sands Beach
+- Muir Woods National Monument
+- The wave organ
+- Glen canyon park
+- War memorial opera house
+- Palace Hotel
+- SF Xoo
+- SF Exploratorium

 ### Restaurants

 #### Price: $

-- Sam Wo
+- [Chinatown] Sam Wo

 #### Price: $$

-- Bodega SF
-- El Buen Comer
+- [Bernal Heights] El Buen Comer
-- BanSang
+- [Filmore District] BanSang
-- Ilcha
+- [Marina District] Ilcha
-- Rintaro
+- [Mission] Rintaro
-- Zuni
+- [Civic Center] Zuni
-- Nari
+- [Japantown] Nari
-- K-Elements KBBQ
+- [Richmond District] K-Elements KBBQ
-- Mandalay
+- [Richmond District] Mandalay
-- Breadbelly
+- [Richmond District] Breadbelly
-- Abaca
+- [Fisherman's Wharf] Abaca

 #### Price: $$$

-- Tonga room
+- [FiDi] Tonga room
-- Nopa
+- [Panhandle] Nopa
-- State Bird Provisions
+- [Fillmore District] State Bird Provisions
-- Son and Gardens
+- [Tenderloin] Son and Gardens
-- Mister Jius
+- [Chinatown] Mister Jius
-- China Live
+- [Chinatown] China Live
-- Norcina
+- [Marina District] Norcina
-- Cotagna
+- [Chinatown] Cotagna
-- Kokkari Estiatorio
-- Hilda and Jesse
+- [North Beach] Hilda and Jesse
-- Akiko
+- [FiDi] Akiko
-- Hong Kong east ocean dimsum and view of bay
+- [FiDi] Hong Kong east ocean dimsum and view of bay

 #### Price: $$$$